Scope of Support

 (LDAP Configuration, LDAPS Certificates)

-The majority of the LDAP authentication process occurs within your district's LDAP server, so the majority of support for this functionality is up to the individual or group at your district in charge of your district's LDAP server.
+The majority of the LDAP authentication process occurs within your district's LDAP server.
+Support for this functionality is up to the individual or group at your district in charge of your district's LDAP server.
 The person who manages the server provides the correct IP/hostname, port, Bind User DN, Bind User Password, User Search Base, and User Search Filter when initially configuring the LDAP connection.

 Options Available for LDAP Connections